OwerTheBlobfish/McButBad/README.md

 # McButBad
   Welcome to a small experiment on classes, designed to be a fun small project that you can mess around with.

-  It is coded in 100% Javascript and could probably be way more efficient.
+  It is coded in 100% Javascript and could probably be more efficient.
-  Just paste into a web Javascript console and wait for it to load OR open the index.html file.
+  Just clone the repo and open the index.html file.

   This is free to use, have fun!